Conservative data-driven finite element framework: Data-driven finite element formulations

 where $\mathcal{Q}_0$ is a space of square-integrable vectorial functions with square integrable divergence and zero normal component on the boundary $\Gamma_q$, i.e. $\mathcal{Q}_0 = \{\mathbf{v}\in H(\text{div};\Omega) \,|\, \mathbf{v} \cdot \mathbf n = 0 \;\text{on}\; \Gamma_q\}$.
 The unknown trial functions $T, \mathbf{g}, \mathbf{q}, \lambda, \boldsymbol{\tau}$ belong to the spaces shown in the ``Weaker DD'' column in \autoref{tab:spaces_compared}.

-After discretisation of the domain, each field in variational problem~\ref{eq:mixed_variational} can be interpolated using hierarchical shape functions, available in MoFEM~\citep{mofemJoss2020}.
-In particular, we use discontinuous shape functions for $T, \mathbf{g},\, \text{and}\, \lambda$ fields and generalisation of the Brezzi-Douglas-Marini finite element~\citep{boffi2013mixed} for fields $\mathbf{q}\,\text{and}\, \boldsymbol{\tau}$, see~\citep{kulikova_data-driven_2025} for more details.
-Finally, it is important to note that the approximation orders are assigned to unknown fields as shown in \autoref{tab:order_compare} to satisfy LBB stability conditions~\citep{boffi2013mixed}.
+After discretisation of the domain, each field in the variational problem~\eqref{eq:mixed_variational} can be approximated using hierarchical shape functions, similarly to the stronger case considered above.
+In particular, we use discontinuous shape functions for $T, \mathbf{g},\, \text{and}\, \lambda$ fields and generalisation of the Brezzi-Douglas-Marini finite element~\citep{boffi2013mixed} for fields $\mathbf{q}\,\text{and}\, \boldsymbol{\tau}$.
+It is important to note that the approximation orders are assigned to unknown fields as shown in \autoref{tab:order_compare} to satisfy LBB stability conditions.
+Upon the FE approximation, the saddle point problem~\eqref{eq:mixed_variational} can be represented by a system of linear algebraic equations, see~\ref{app:fe_weak} and~\citep{kulikova_data-driven_2025} for more details.